awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesShuttingDown.md

 You are not billed for any instance usage while an instance is not in the `running` state\.
 In other words, when you terminate an instance, you stop incurring charges for that instance as soon as its state changes to `shutting-down`\.

+## Instance terminates immediately<a name="instance-terminates-immediately"></a>

+Several issues can cause your instance to terminate immediately on start\-up\.
+See [Instance terminates immediately](troubleshooting-launch.md#troubleshooting-launch-internal) for more information\.

 ## Delayed instance termination<a name="instance-stuck-terminating"></a>

 If your instance remains in the `shutting-down` state longer than a few minutes, it might be delayed due to shutdown scripts being run by the instance\.